juhapekkaeloranta/citybike-statistical-analysis/docs/data-wrangling.md

 ```

 ## Step 3: Fetch bike availability for the last 12 hours
 Bike availability data for the last 12 hours is fetched from the same source as the historical data: http://dev.hsl.fi/tmp/citybikes/.
-Because the source data is by the minute and aggregation would be somewhat heavy in runtime, the script in [get_current_availability.py]((/python-src/get_current_availability.py)) reads the directory listing and picks the first available minute after every even hour.
+Because the source data is by the minute and aggregation would be somewhat heavy in runtime, the script in [get_current_availability.py]((/python-src/get_current_availability.py) reads the directory listing and picks the first available minute after every even hour.
 This is most often of type https://dev.hsl.fi/citybike/stations/stations_20181026T160001Z.json (the scripts writing the source data finish at one second past the hour most of the time), but sometimes the first available data is several minutes past the hour.
-The script then writes the availabilities for the last 12 hours into[csv](/prediction/pastavailabilities-current.csv) in similar format as the historical hourly aggregated availabilities.
+The script then writes the availabilities for the last 12 hours into [csv](/prediction/pastavailabilities-current.csv) in similar format as the historical hourly aggregated availabilities.

 ## Step 4: Fetch weather observations and forecasts
 Weather data is fetched from the Finnish Meteorological Institute under license CC BY 4.0.